benmack/oneClass/README.md

 Note that the package is in developement and needs further testing.
 Also some documentation might still be incomplete.

-However the most important functionalities should work well and are described [here](https://github.com/benmack/oneClass/blob/master/notebooks/oneClassIntro.ipynb).
+However the most important functionalities should work well and are described in the [introductory vignette](https://github.com/benmack/oneClass/blob/master/notebooks/oneClassIntro.ipynb).

-If you encounter a bug or have any problem with the package please document the issue [here](https://github.com/benmack/oneClass/issues) or contact me (knecmab@gmail.com).
+If you encounter a bug, unclear/lacking documentation or any other problem with the package please use the [issue tracker](https://github.com/benmack/oneClass/issues) or contact me (knecmab@gmail.com).

 Installation